National Society for Women's Suffrage

 The National Society for Women's Suffrage was the first national group in the United Kingdom to campaign for women's right to vote.
-Formed on 6 November 1867, by Lydia Becker, the organisation helped lay the foundations of the women's suffrage movement.
+Officially formed on 6 November 1867, by Lydia Becker, the organisation helped lay the foundations of the women's suffrage movement.

 Eliza Wigham, Jane Wigham, Priscilla Bright McLaren and some of their friends set up an Edinburgh chapter of this National Society.
 Eliza and her friend Agnes McLaren became the secretaries.
+By 1870, branches in Scotland were in Aberdeen, Glasgow, St. Andrews and Galloway.